Forms of Ganapati

 Bala Ganesha (Child Ganapati):

-In this form, Lord Ganapati appears as a lovable child.
+In this form, Lord Ganapati appears to be a lovable child.
 He is depicted as having four arms.
 On one hand, He holds a mango, a banana, sugarcane, and a flower bunch each.
 His trunk holds his favourite sweet – modaka – but obviously!
 He represents the fertility and abundance of the earth in this form.

 Certainly, this form of Ganesha has a calming and pleasing effect on an agitated mind.
 Worship of this form bestows one’s children with sharp intelligence, good health and all-around happiness.
 Traditionally, childless couples worship Bala Ganesha to bless them with a bright and healthy baby.